Irish Association of Relationship Mentors is the professional and representative body for Parent and Relationship

 In childhood, our focus necessarily is on how others – most importantly our parents and other significant adults – are relating with us.

 As adults, the most important relationship is the relationship with self.
 When we have a strong knowing of self, we can relate openly to all others; our children, partners, co-workers and the wider community.
 The key issue here is that much of what drives our lives, personal or professional, lies at an unconscious level and will not come into conscious awareness until there is safety to do so.

 Finding safety in adulthood often needs to find its start from the experience of a strong relationship with another who can relate in an unconditional manner.

-The Relationship Mentor who is professionally trained and experienced provides an unconditional, non-judgmental and compassionate relationship.
+The Relationship and Parent Mentor who is professionally trained and experienced provides an unconditional, non-judgmental and compassionate relationship.
 This creates the safety for the individual to explore their relationship with self and others.

 In recent times, there has been more and more research in the field of Psychotherapy and Counselling which shows that it is not the type of therapy/counselling that is the significant influence on effectiveness; the significant influence is the relationship between Therapist and Individual.

-Through the process of a loving, open, kind enquiry and safe holding between the Relationship Mentor and Individual, what emerges is a realisation of the true nature, vast intelligence and creativity which has been used to protect the self in the face of hurts and suffering in our lives.
+Through the process of a loving, open, kind enquiry and safe holding between the Relationship and Parent Mentor and Individual, what emerges is a realisation of the true nature, vast intelligence and creativity which has been used to protect the self in the face of hurts and suffering in our lives.